 The department operates primarily from the Whitehorse Operations Building at 187 Range Road.

 Monitor your pipesResidents are advised that noisy water pipes or sinking ground could be indications of a service break.
 Any concerns should be reported to 668-8350.

-Frost protection devices should now be turned off.
+Frost protection devices should now be turned on.
 These could include authorized free flowing bleeders, thermostatically controlled bleeders, circulating pumps, electrical impedance heat trace, and aqua flows.

 Homeowners with aqua-flow devices are asked not to disconnect or use the device as a bleeder.
 Disconnection will result in plugging of the filters.

 - 2018-2019 chart